siduction/sidu-manual/data/en/0315-part-lvm_en.md

 ~~~

 Again, the `lvreduce` command must be given the size **difference** as an option.
-The `resize2sf` command resizes the file system exactly to the logical volume's size.
+The `resize2sf` command resizes the file system exactly to the LV size.

 ### Manage LVM with a GUI program